-Not everyone with a mortgage or a house qualifies for a HELOC.
-Here's what you need to know about how to qualify for a HELOC and prepare your application.
+Not every homeowner qualifies for a HELOC or a home equity loan.
+Here's what you need to know about HELOC and home equity loan requirements to prepare your application.

 Learn what a home equity line of credit is and how it works, plus see if it's the right option for you.